Choosing Native Plants

 The dominant plant communities found in Salt Lake County can be more or less roughly correlated with elevation.
 Use this map, and the native plant lists on the following pages, to identify the best plants for your landscape.

-Our plant lists provide recommended native trees, small trees/shrubs, and ground cover species for the riparian corridor.
+The following plant lists provide recommended native tree, small tree/shrub, and ground cover species for planting efforts in the riparian corridor.
 Included to help further refine your plant selections are: preferred sun, preferred moisture, tolerance to saline and/or alkaline soils, and the elevation zone(s) in which plants are naturally occurring in Salt Lake County.

 These plant lists are adapted from those included in the Salt Lake City Riparian Corridor Study Management Plans.
 Additional sources include Flora of the Central Wasatch Front; Waterwise-Native Plants for Intermountain Landscapes; Landscaping on the New Frontier-Waterwise Design for the Intermountain West; and the USDA PLANTS Database.